- How Sleep Works

 Because cytokines interleukin-1 beta (IL1) and tumor necrosis factor alpha (TNF) promote NREM sleep, they can shift sleep patterns in humans and animals, increasing NREM sleep.
 This, too, relates to the body’s immune response.
 In normal healthy sleep, brain temperature declines upon onset of NREM sleep and rises when the brain goes into REM.
 When the patient has a fever, sleep architecture changes: NREM sleep is fragmented, and REM sleep is suppressed.
 Less REM sleep could be evolution’s way of accommodating fever as an immune system response to infection by conserving energy.

-People with the psychiatric illness major depression tend to have both disturbed REM sleep and abnormal cytokine profiles.
-These co-morbidities are not understood, but the co-incidence is further evidence of the complexity of both sleep regulation and the immune system.
+People with the psychiatric illness or major depression tend to have both disturbed REM sleep and abnormal cytokine profiles.
+These links aren’t well understood, but provide more evidence of the complex relationship between sleep regulation and the immune system.
 Cytokines are proinflammatory, which means they increase inflammation within the body.
 This is thought to explain the link between cytokines and diseases such as cardiovascular disease, chronic fatigue syndrome, and autoimmune diseases.